About the Initiative

 Meet Our Team

-Ileana Hernandez, Assistant Director at CAT and adjunct in the Department of Psychology, leads the Contemplative Practices in Education initiative and incorporates contemplative practices into her courses and workshops.
+Ileana Hernandez leads the Contemplative Practices in Education initiative, is an Assistant Director for CAT, and an adjunct for the Department of Psychology.
 She earned her Ph.D. in developmental psychology from FIU and is a licensed psychotherapist specializing in the assessment and treatment of anxiety.
-She is currently training in mindfulness facilitation with UCLA's Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.
+She is a Certified Mindfulness Teacher trained with UCLA's Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.

 Ana M. Luszczynska is an Associate Professor and Chairperson of the Department of English.
 Her research and teaching interests include US Latinx and African-American literatures as well as phenomenology and deconstruction.
 She has been studying and practicing yoga and meditation since 2009 and is continually struck by the various connections between her scholarly endeavors and contemplative practices.